exoplanet-dev/exoplanet/joss/paper.md

 tools also exist for modeling observations of eclipsing binary systems, including `JKTEBOP` [@southworth04], `eb` [@irwin11], and `PHOEBE` [@conroy20].
-These packages all focus on providing a high-level interface for designing models and then executing a fit. `exoplanet`, however, is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ldtk` [@parviainen15b], `ellc` [@maxted16], `starry` [@luger19], or `Limbdark.jl` [@agol20], which provide the building
+These packages all focus on providing a high-level interface for designing models and then executing a fit.
+In contrast, `exoplanet` is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ldtk` [@parviainen15b], `ellc` [@maxted16], `starry` [@luger19], or `Limbdark.jl` [@agol20], which provide the building